-There will be much to look out for, both in France and across the UK, with a plethora of events to commemorate the landmark occasion.
+In both France and across the UK, a plethora of events to commemorate the landmark occasion were held.

 'Beyond the Deepening Shadow: the Tower Remembers'

-Surrounding the iconic Tower of London in 10,000 flames, this evolving visual installation is a public act of remembrance for the lives of the fallen, honouring their sacrifice.
+Surrounding the iconic Tower of London in 10,000 flames, this evolving visual installation was a public act of remembrance for the lives of the fallen, honouring their sacrifice.

-Each evening, over the course of four hours between 17:00 and 21:00, the moat will become illuminated.
-The first flame ignited by the Yeoman Warders - former servicemen and women - before a team of volunteers proceed to light the rest to create a powerful symbol of remembrance.
+Each evening, over the course of four hours between 17:00 and 21:00, the moat became illuminated.
+The first flame ignited by the Yeoman Warders - former servicemen and women - before a team of volunteers proceeded to light the rest to create a powerful symbol of remembrance.

 ‘Blood Swept Lands and Seas of Red’

-The extraordinary visual drama of the ‘Blood Swept Lands and Seas of Red’ display of ceramic poppies can be viewed at the Imperial War Museum in London and Manchester.
+The extraordinary visual drama of the ‘Blood Swept Lands and Seas of Red’ display of ceramic poppies was held at the Imperial War Museum in London and Manchester.
 Anyone who saw the larger display at the Tower of London in 2014 cannot fail to have been moved.

 Imperial War Museum

-The Imperial War Museum has held a special season ‘Making a New World’ which reflects on the war and its impact in the years after when social and industrial change created one of the most turbulent decades in peacetime.
+The Imperial War Museum held a special season ‘Making a New World’ which reflected on the war and its impact in the years after when social and industrial change created one of the most turbulent decades in peacetime.

 La Grande Veillée

-Beginning on the night of the 10th November, La Grande Veillée or The Great Vigil will take place to remember the fallen.
-Centred around Arras, candles will be lit at some 270 sites across Artois in northern France where some of the heaviest fighting took place.
+Beginning on the night of the 10th November, La Grande Veillée or The Great Vigil took place to remember the fallen.
+Centred around Arras, candles were lit at some 270 sites across Artois in northern France where some of the heaviest fighting took place.

 The bells will ring out

-The 11th November 2018 promises to be one filled with the sound of church bells.
-Bells up and down the country, in as many as 3,000 locations, will ring out as they did on this day in 1918 in a spontaneous outpouring of celebration and relief after four years of silence.
+The 11th November 2018 promised to be one filled with the sound of church bells.
+Bells up and down the country, in as many as 3,000 locations, rung out as they did on this day in 1918 in a spontaneous outpouring of celebration and relief after four years of silence.

-The bells will be ‘half muffled’ initially, giving a sombre sound.
-At midday, the mufflers will be taken off and the bells will ring open, shifting the mood to “gratitude and gratefulness and thanks”, according to a spokesman.
+The bells were ‘half muffled’ initially, giving a sombre sound.
+At midday, the mufflers were taken off and the bells rung open, shifting the mood to “gratitude and gratefulness and thanks”, according to a spokesman.

-The Central Council of Church Bell Ringers has been recruiting, with government assistance, to find 1,400 bell ringers – the number lost during the Great War.
-And there are hopes that bells around the world will ring out at the same time in a replication of that outpouring of relief of 100 years ago.
+The Central Council of Church Bell Ringers began recruiting, with government assistance, thousands of bell ringers.
+And there were hopes that bells around the world would ring out at the same time in a replication of that outpouring of relief of 100 years ago.

 St Symphorien cemetery

-A moving commemorative service will take place near Mons in Belgium where the first and last casualties of the war lie.
+A moving commemorative service took place near Mons in Belgium where the first and last casualties of the war lie.

 National Service of Remembrance

-At London’s Cenotaph a broadly unchanged service will be conducted but the customary march-past will be enhanced to reflect the special significance of the day.
-In addition to veterans and those with direct military connections, 10,000 members of the public will march past.
+At London’s Cenotaph a broadly unchanged service was conducted but the customary march-past was enhanced to reflect the special significance of the day.
+In addition to veterans and those with direct military connections, 10,000 members of the public marched past.

-Later there will be services across the country, with Westminster Abbey taking centre stage, and others in Glasgow, Cardiff and Belfast.
+Later there was services across the country, with Westminster Abbey taking centre stage, and others in Glasgow, Cardiff and Belfast.

 Great War Symphony

-The specially composed Great War Symphony will have its US première at New York’s Carnegie Hall.
-Composed by Patrick Hawes, the choral work had its UK debut at the Royal Albert Hall in October and it combines military bands, youth choirs and full orchestra, along with words from Wilfred Owen and others.
+The specially composed Great War Symphony had its US premiere at New York’s Carnegie Hall.
+Composed by Patrick Hawes, the choral work had its UK debut at the Royal Albert Hall in October 2018 and it combines military bands, youth choirs and full orchestra, along with words from Wilfred Owen and others.